Search this site

 "Did you hope to gain someone's admiration for free?"

 I was helpless; I gave him the money to buy himself a paan.
-Thereafter, I extolled the paan-rolling skills of my paan-seller to every one who came to meet me.
+I extolled the paan-rolling skills of my paan-seller to everyone who came to meet me.
 My friends laughed at me and called me names.
-I was described as a "dark horse", "ardent devotee", and what not.
+They described me as a "dark horse", "ardent devotee", and whatnot.
 But I suffered the taunts smilingly; I had to wipe off the stigma at any cost!

 Some useful links for